MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-commit.md

 Eye gaze and commit is available on HoloLens 2, but is not the primary input model.
 Jump to the "Eye gaze design guidelines" section for a discussion about when this might make sense for your application.

-## Head gaze design guidelines
+# Head gaze design guidelines
 - Move content from here: https://docs.microsoft.com/en-us/windows/mixed-reality/gaze-targeting
-- Be sure to include:
-  - Target size and feedback
-  - Target placement
-  - Improving targeting behaviors
-  - Cursor visuals and behavior

 ## Gaze targeting